cabforum/servercert/docs/BR.md

 For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers
 Effective 1 January 2016, CAs MUST NOT issue any new Subscriber certificates or Subordinate CA certificates using the SHA-1 hash algorithm.
 CAs MAY continue to sign certificates to verify OCSP responses using SHA1 until 1 January 2017.
 This Section 7.1.3 does not apply to Root CA or CA cross certificates.
 CAs MAY continue to use their existing SHA-1 Root Certificates.
-SHA-2 Subscriber certificates SHOULD NOT chain up to a SHA-1Subordinate CA Certificate.
+SHA-2 Subscriber certificates SHOULD NOT chain up to a SHA-1 Subordinate CA Certificate.

 Effective 16 January 2015, CAs SHOULD NOT issue Subscriber Certificates utilizing the SHA-1 algorithm with an Expiry Date greater than 1 January 2017 because Application Software Providers are in the process of deprecating and/or removing the SHA-1 algorithm from their software, and they have communicated that CAs and Subscribers using such certificates do so at their own risk.

 ### 7.1.4 Name forms

 #### 7.1.4.1 Issuing CA Certificate Subject
-The content of the Certificate Issuer Distinguished Name field MUST match the Subject DN of the Issuing CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.
+The content of the Certificate Issuer Distinguished Name field MUST match the Subject DN of the Parent CA to support Name chaining as specified in RFC 5280, section 4.1.2.4.

 #### 7.1.4.2 Subject Information - Subscriber Certificates
 By issuing the Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
 CAs SHALL NOT include a Domain Name or IP Address in a Subject attribute except as specified in Section 3.2.2.4 or Section 3.2.2.5.